CityRelay

 Flexible letting combines short and mid-term rental strategies to maximise rental revenue without committing to long-term agreements.

-The current property market, specifically with the new laws, strengthens the appeal of flexible letting.
+Let’s take a look at how the current property market, specifically with the new laws, strengthens the appeal of flexible letting.

-Another issue is the pressure on long-term rental profit margins.
+Second, there’s pressure on long-term rental profit margins.
 The compliance costs associated with the RRA, the limit on rent increases, longer notice periods, and the higher risk of arrears can compromise long-term rental profitability.

 Finally, flexibility is ideal for an uncertain market that’s still adjusting to the RRA.
 The ability to switch from short-term to mid-term letting allows landlords to adapt their strategy to comply with regulations.
 They won’t feel locked into a long-term agreement that might no longer be profitable due to new policy shifts.